Hal Roach Studios: History

 In April 1959, the studio was closed due to bankruptcy under the management of Roach's son Hal Roach Jr. Hal Sr. returned to try to resurrect it; but by December 1962, the lot was permanently closed.
 In August 1963, the lot was demolished after several auctions and sales of the company's assets.

 Hal Roach Jr. died of pneumonia in 1972.
 Hal Sr. sold his interest in Hal Roach Studios to a Canadian investment group in 1971; he died in 1992.
 As a corporate entity, Hal Roach Studios survived into the 1980s, managing the rights to its catalog, primarily the Laurel and Hardy films, and sporadic new productions such as Kids Incorporated.

 It also became a pioneer in digital film colorization, purchasing a 50% interest in pioneering company Colorization, Inc.

 Through Colorization, Inc., Hal Roach Studios produced colorized versions of classic black-and-white Roach films, beginning with Topper and Way Out West, and became the first studio to distribute colorized films in 1985.
 Roach's Colorization, Inc. colorized films from other studios as well.
 On July 17, 1986, Hal Roach Studios inked an agreement with film production company Otto Preminger Films to colorize four black-and-white Otto Preminger movies for television syndication.

 On August 8, 1986, Hal Roach Studios and Robert Halmi, Inc. partnered with book publisher Grolier to set up a home video arm, Grolier Home Video, to produce adaptations of Grolier's book properties.
 In 1986, the company made an offer to buy Rastar Productions, but it was turned down in 1987.

-The company was gradually acquired from 1985 to 1988 by RHI Entertainment (now part of Chicken Soup for the Soul Entertainment).
+The company was gradually acquired from 1985 to 1988 by RHI Entertainment.
 The company had completed the merger by 1987.
 Australian financial company Qintex joined the board, a prelude to their full takeover of the company by 1988.